swift-on-server/site/Sources/site/Documentation.docc/2024/advanced-async-sequences/advanced-async-sequences.md

 The ``AsyncIteratorProtocol/next()`` function can be cancelled by the consumer.
 This can be done through ``TaskGroup.cancelAll()``, ``Task.cancel()`` or a variety of other cancellation mechanisms.

 It is expected that Async Sequences handle cancellation gracefully as appropriate.
 In Networking, this could mean cancelling a network request.
-In a generator, this could mean stopping the generation of new elements.
+In a generator, this could mean stopping the generation of new elements through ``AsyncStream.Continuation.finish()``.

+To detect a cancellation signal, use ``withTaskCancellationHandler(operation:onCancel:)``.
+Or when using Swift Service Lifecycle, use ``withTaskCancellationOrGracefulShutdownHandler(operation:onCancelOrGracefulShutdown:)``.

 ## Changes in Swift 6